jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 It will loop over all the inputs given in the `FilterConfig`.
 The `InputStreamFactory` knows how to take the input file which is a URI string, and generates an appropriate stream.
-This stream could be a file, or a TCP stream.
-The output `IInputStream` provides additional methods which can asynchronously connect the stream if it is required (files don't need to be connected, where network streams do).
+This stream could be a file, serial port, or a TCP stream.
+The `IInputStream` provides additional methods which can asynchronously connect the stream if it is required (files don't need to be connected, where network streams do).

 The `IInputStream` provides additional information about how to instantiate a decoder.
 It can indicate if the URI is a "live" stream, where time stamps are